The newest guide (as of 9 Nov 2012) is the brilliant Bradt Guide. But there are others – here are a few.

 This guide to Transylvania, the first one in the English language specifically on this subject, is a classical travel book full of reliable and up-to-date information that has been independently researched in Transylvania.
 It successfully combines practical information regarding every aspect of travel in the region with unusually comprehensive and substantial descriptions of sights as well as their historical and cultural background.
 Well structured and easy to use, it is based on the most successful travel guide on this subject ever published in Hungary, which has been carefully adapted to suit the taste of UK and other foreign travellers.
 In addition to Historical Transylvania, the guide also covers Maramures, Crisana and the Banat.
 It comes complete with detailed maps of every region and sizeable town in Transylvania, 88 colour photographs and a multi-language travel dictionary.

-by Darren Longley and Tim Burford (pub 2011)
+by Darren Longley and Dan Richardson (pub 2016)

 by Leif Pettersen (pub 2010)